-He was not shy to take an unpopular stance, and in 2006 he roiled markets and received death threats after breaking an election campaign promise with a surprise decision to tax income trusts, an attractive type of investment vehicle.
+He was not shy to take an unpopular stance, and in 2006 he roiled markets and received death threats after breaking a campaign promise with a surprise decision to tax income trusts, an attractive type of investment vehicle.

-He again defied market expectations last May when he named Stephen Poloz as the new Bank of Canada governor rather than giving the job to the man most thought would get it, the bank's second-in-command, Tiff Macklem.
+He again defied market expectations in May when he named Stephen Poloz as the new Bank of Canada governor rather than giving the job to the man most thought would get it, second-in-command Tiff Macklem.
 And in 2010, he hosted the G7 finance ministers in the Arctic town of Iqaluit, brushing off naysayers who fretted about severe weather and travel problems.

-Flaherty had kept a lower profile since January 2013, when he revealed he was suffering from a rare autoimmune disease called bullous pemphigoid, which causes itching and painful blisters mostly on the abdomen, back, arms and legs.
-The medication he took to combat the disease had side effects such as weight gain and mood swings.
-(Editing by Jeffrey Hodgson; and Peter Galloway)
+Flaherty has kept a lower profile since January 2013, when he revealed he was suffering from a rare autoimmune disease called bullous pemphigoid, which causes itching and painful blisters mostly on the abdomen, back, arms and legs.
+The medication he takes to combat the disease can have side effects such as weight gain and mood swings.